gcgarner/IOTstack/README.md

 # Node-RED
 https://hub.docker.com/r/nodered/node-red

+## Build warning
+The Node-RED build will complain about several issues.
+This is completely normal behaviour.

+## SQLite
+Thanks to @fragolinux the SQLite node will install now.
+WARNING it will output many error and will look as if it has gotten stuck.
+Just give it time and it will continue.

 ## GPIO
 To communicate to your Pi's GPIO you need to use the `node-red-node-pi-gpiod` node.
 It allowes you to connect to multiple Pis from the same nodered service.

 You need to make sure that pigpdiod is running.
 The recommended method is listed [here](https://github.com/node-red/node-red-nodes/tree/master/hardware/pigpiod)
-You run the following command `sudo nano /etc/rc.local` and add the line `/usr/bin/pigpiod` above `exit 0` and reboot the Pi. there is an option to secure the service see the writeup.
+You run the following command `sudo nano /etc/rc.local` and add the line `/usr/bin/pigpiod` above `exit 0` and reboot the Pi.
+There is an option to secure the service see the writeup for further instuctions.

 Drop the gpio node and use your Pi's IP.
 Example: 192.168.1.123 (127.0.0.1 won't work because this is the local address of every computer'.)